-- A) Site Trees.
-One 2.5-inch caliber deciduous tree or one 10-foot evergreen tree per 1,000 square feet of non-paved surface must be provided, in addition to other trees required elsewhere. - B) Frontage Landscaping.
+A) Frontage Landscaping.
 When a site abuts a road right-of-way, frontage landscaping must be provided in the front yard area adjacent to the right-of-way or within the right-of-way, per the table below.
 For the purposes of computing length of road frontage, openings for driveways and sidewalks are counted towards the total linear frontage.
 Trees and shrubs may be planted at uniform intervals, at random, or in groupings.

 Type of Frontage Landscaping Min.
-Required per Linear Foot of Road Frontage (or fraction thereof) Deciduous Trees 1 per 20 linear feet Evergreen trees may be considered by the Planning Commission when so located as to not obstruct sight lights).
-Ornamental (Flowering) Trees 1 per 50 linear feet Shrubs (Evergreen or Flowering Bushes) 8 per 40 linear feet Flowering Plants and Grasses Some must be incorporated, but the amount is at discretion of landscape architect
+Required per Linear Foot of Road Frontage (or fraction thereof) Deciduous Trees 1 deciduous tree per 40 linear feet of public street frontage.
+Trees must be planted within planters, tree grates within the sidewalk, or within a five-foot wide green planting strip located between the curb and the sidewalk.
+Evergreen trees may be considered by the Planning Commission when so located as to not obstruct sight lights).
+Ornamental (Flowering) Trees Some must be incorporated, but the amount is at discretion of landscape architect.
+Ornamental trees may be planted within the front yard.
+Shrubs (Evergreen or Flowering Bushes) 6 8-shrubs per 40 linear feet.
+Flowering Plants and Grasses Some must be incorporated, but the amount is at discretion of landscape architect.